 Huawei unveiled the Band 2 and Band 2 Pro, a pair of fitness trackers that pack in activity monitoring and offer both training and recovery insights, back in July.
 Now, the company has announced that the Band 2 Pro is available in the US for $69.99.

 The new devices will keep tabs on user fitness levels in order to provide personalised running plans and real-time feedback on exercise, while the Pro will go a step further and also feature VO2 Max insights.

-First look: Huawei Band 2 Pro review
+The verdict: Huawei Band 2 Pro review

 After already popping up on the Huawei Watch 2, VO2 Max support means that a wearer is able to tap into the maximum rate at which the body can import oxygen, transport it to muscles and then use it to produce energy.
 Huawei is relying on heartbeat analytics firm Firstbeat and its tech to detect VO2 Max fitness levels with around 95% accuracy.

 However, the platform is also able to take advantage of Training Effect, a stat to gauge how each exercise session impacted your fitness level, and offer a recovery time to give you an estimate of when to hit the gym next.